ResistancePlatform/resnode/README.md

 Note: Ensure that you select **Echo Request** in the ICMP configuration.
 Echo Reply will not work.

+### Add Elastic IP

+Create an Elastic IP for the instance you created

 ### Install Docker and docker-compose

 Once you have the AWS instance up and running, you need to install and configure Docker and docker-compose.